christianbaun/pestdetector/docs/installation_from_scratch_mit_qengineering_rpi-image.md

 ## Fix the camera module

-As mentined [here](https://github.com/Qengineering/RPi-image/issues/2), no 64-bit versions of the tools `raspistill`, `raspivid`, ... for the legacy camera software stack exist.
-But despite the fact, that the operating system image bases on Debian Buster, the libcamera stack tools like `libcamera-still`, `libcamera-vid` and `libcamera-hello` can be used.
+As mentined [here](https://github.com/Qengineering/RPi-image/issues/2) and [here](https://forums.raspberrypi.com/viewtopic.php?t=285868) and several other sources, no 64-bit versions of the tools `raspistill`, `raspivid`, ... for the legacy camera software stack exist.
+But despite the fact, that the operating system image bases on Debian Buster (10) and not Bullseye (11), the libcamera stack tools like `libcamera-still`, `libcamera-vid` and `libcamera-hello` can be used.

 If such an error message appears...